matthewahutton/matthewahutton.github.io/_portfolio/flower grader.md

 ![The original parts](/images/flowergrader/Original%20parts.jpg)

 The original parts are of solid white nylon construction.
-Visual inspection indicated they are likey laser cut then post machined.
+Visual inspection indicated they are likely laser cut then post machined.

 The aim of this project is to replicate the function of these parts as closely as possible.